 Because prunes have been dehydrated they have more energy compared to regular fresh plums.
 For example, ¼ of a cup of prunes (33 g) is approx 420 kilojoules (100 kcal)* depending on how dehydrated they are.
 So if trying to watch your weight enjoy these in moderation (perhaps 1 bliss ball with a cuppa).

-Prunes also contain a good amount of fiber and may be helpful in alleviating constipation but keep up the water as well.
+Prunes also contain a good amount of fibre and may be helpful in alleviating constipation but keep up the water as well.

 These are nice alongside a cuppa!
 Either straight out of the fridge for a firmer bliss ball or at room temperature for a softer gooey bliss ball.